 2. Black Soil

 Characteristics – Black soil is created when lava rocks weather away.
-It is a nutrient with magnesium, iron, aluminium, and lime.
+It is a nutrient with magnesium, iron, aluminum, and lime.
 This type of soil is poor in nitrogen, phosphorus, and organic matter.
 Usually, this type of soil gets its black colour from humus or various salts during soil formation.
 This type of soil gets sticky when thoroughly wet and develops cracks in the dry season.
 It moist excellently and contains a significant quantity of clay, but it becomes sandy in the country’s hills.

 Regions or States – It is available in Gujarat, Madhya Pradesh, Maharashtra, Andhra Pradesh, Tamil Nadu, and Telangana.
 Black soil majorly found in the river valley of rivers Narmada, Godavari, Tapi, and Krishna.